khizarkhan/CommonRepository/WashingMachineApplication/README.md

 ### Requirment
-Make a application to controll the WashingMachine
+Write code  to controll the WashingMachine

 ### Implementation
 Application is using the spring boot servises to building the applications, there are mainly 5 servises start,stop,state, functions, set programe.